Hello. My name is Brandon Travis. I’m a proud husband and father-to-be, a web and technology director, gaming enthusiast, and all around goofy guy.

 - I’ve learned that this industry is terrified of “not knowing”, and I simply don’t understand it.
 In an industry that seems to change daily, I learned a while ago that saying “I don’t know, but I’ll find out” is often preferable and appreciated.

-- While not unbending, my former partner Tommy Jones and I identified five key components that we believe to be critical when creating websites for humans:
+- While not unbending, there are five key components that I believe to be critical when creating websites for humans:

 - Working smarter is harder